by Dubsnatch Team March 09, 2023

 The group has produced tunes in everyone's K-pop playlist like "VOODOO DOLL" and "Chained Up."

-VIXX only has five members now after Hongbin left Jellyfish Entertainment and the group altogether.
+VIXX only has 5 members now after Hongbin left Jellyfish Entertainment and the group altogether.

 During the heyday of B.A.P, the group was considered the biggest rival of both EXO and BTS.